Debra Auguste

-Debra Auguste is an American chemical engineer and professor at Northeastern University in the Department of Chemical Engineering.
+Debra Auguste is an American chemical engineer and professor at Northeastern University in the department of chemical engineering.
 Auguste is dedicated to developing treatments for triple negative breast cancer, one of the most aggressive and fatal cancers that disproportionately affects African American women.
 Her lab characterizes biomarkers of triple negative breast cancer and develops novel biocompatible therapeutic technologies to target and destroy metastatic cancer cells.
 Auguste received the 2012 Presidential Early Career Award for Scientists and Engineers and in 2010 was named in the 50 Most Influential African-Americans in Technology.
 In 2020, Auguste became an Elected Fellow of the American Institute for Medical and Biological Engineering.

 Early life and education

 Auguste pursued her undergraduate studies at the Massachusetts Institute of Technology in 1995.
-She majored in chemical engineering and graduated in 1999 with her Bachelors of Science.
+She majored in chemical engineering and graduated in 1999 with her Bachelor of Science.
 Following her undergraduate degree, Auguste pursued her Master's and her PhD in chemical engineering at Princeton University.
-She studied under the mentorship of Robert K. Prud’homme, where she designed and tested novel liposome structures for potential use in drug delivery platforms.
+She studied under the mentorship of Robert K. Prud'homme, where she designed and tested novel liposome structures for potential use in drug delivery platforms.
 She worked on creating hydrophobically-modified polyethylene glycol (PEG) polymers that can evade complement binding, an immune molecule that tags pathogens for immune system clearance and destruction.
-After completing her Master's in 2004, Auguste further optimized the design of drug delivery liposomes with PEG protective layers so that they could be enabled to lose their protective layer once inside the cell to fuse with the endosome and release contents into the cell.
+After completing her master's in 2004, Auguste further optimized the design of drug delivery liposomes with PEG protective layers so that they could be enabled to lose their protective layer once inside the cell to fuse with the endosome and release contents into the cell.
 She was able to design liposomes that conjugate PEG and maintain them at pH levels similar to blood, and then dissociate them once they arrive at pH levels below 7.4.
 Auguste completed her PhD in 2005.

 Following her PhD training, Auguste began her postdoctoral fellowship at the Massachusetts Institute of Technology, working under the mentorship of Robert Langer.
-She worked in the Department of Chemical Engineering optimizing liposomal drug delivery methods to deliver short interfering RNA (siRNA) to mediate gene knockdown.
+She worked in the department of chemical engineering optimizing liposomal drug delivery methods to deliver short interfering RNA (siRNA) to mediate gene knockdown.
 She built the liposomes based on her previous work using pH-dependent liposomes with the PEG coating to prevent immune opsonization, but with the added ability to deliver siRNA to the endosome of the cell.
 Auguste also helped to co-author the Third Edition of the Principals of Tissue Engineering Textbook.
 Auguste completed her postdoctoral training in 2006.